-The road is 8,9km long and includes some steep sections, without market central lines, is very narrow, barely wide enough for 2 cars at the same time and it has not protections or guardrails.
+The road, also knwon as Hiram Bingham Highway, is 8,9km long and includes some steep sections, without market central lines, is very narrow, barely wide enough for 2 cars at the same time and it has not protections or guardrails.
 The surface of the road is asphalt and gravel.